RiPs7/AdventOfCode2023/README.md

 # [Advent of Code 2023](https://adventofcode.com/2023)

 This repo contains the solutions to the days of Advent Of Code 2023.

+The `Main` class will run all days at once.
+Execution takes about `1 minute` for all days.

 Every solved puzzle will give a star 🌟.

 | Day (Advent Of Code)                           | Description                                       | Solution                                             | Stars |